 What is Google Gemini?

-At its core, Gemini is Google's latest family of AI models.
-It's "multimodal," which is just a fancy way of saying it’s built to understand and work with more than just text.
-It can process code, images, audio, and even video, making it incredibly flexible.
+At its core, Gemini is Google's family of AI models.
+It's "multimodal," which is just a fancy way of saying it works with more than text.
+It can process code, images, audio, and even video.
+If you want the full feature rundown, I've covered what Gemini AI is separately; here we're focused on the money.
+(And if you just need to switch it on or off, here's how to enable Gemini.)

-To get a grip on its pricing, you first need to understand its different tiers.
-Each one is designed for a specific type of job and, you guessed it, comes with a different price tag.
+To get a grip on the pricing, you first need to understand the tiers.
+The current lineup is built on Google Gemini 3, and each model is tuned for a different job, with its own price tag.

 -

-Gemini 2.5 Pro: This is the top-of-the-line model.
-It's built for heavy-duty, complex tasks that need some serious reasoning power, like writing advanced code, doing deep analysis, or generating long articles.
+Gemini 3 Pro: The top-of-the-line model, built for heavy, complex tasks that need real reasoning power, like advanced coding, deep analysis, or long-form writing.

 -

-Gemini 2.5 Flash: Think of this as the balanced, everyday workhorse model.
-It’s tuned for speed and cost-efficiency, making it a great all-rounder for most common business tasks.
+Gemini 3 Flash: The balanced, everyday workhorse.
+It's tuned for speed and cost-efficiency, making it a great all-rounder for most common business tasks.

 -

-Gemini 2.5 Flash-Lite: This is the most budget-friendly and fastest model in the lineup.
-It’s designed for situations where you need to handle a huge volume of tasks quickly without running up a massive bill.
+Gemini 3 Flash-Lite: The most budget-friendly and fastest model in the lineup, designed to handle a huge volume of tasks quickly without running up a massive bill.

-You can get your hands on these models in three main ways: through the API for building your own stuff, as part of a subscription plan for business or personal use, or through special tools for developers.
-Each route has its own pricing structure, which we’ll dive into right now.
+You can get your hands on these models in three main ways: through the API for building your own apps, as part of a subscription for business or personal use, or through special developer tools.
+Each route prices differently, so let's dive into each one.

 Gemini pricing for developers: The API model

-For developers and businesses looking to build custom applications on top of Gemini, the API offers the most control and power.
-It runs on a pay-as-you-go model, which is fantastic for scaling up but can also lead to some surprisingly high bills if you're not keeping a close eye on things.
+For developers and businesses building custom applications on Gemini, the API offers the most control and power.
+It runs on a pay-as-you-go model, which is fantastic for scaling but can also lead to some surprisingly high bills if you're not keeping a close eye on things.

 Understanding how token costs work in Gemini pricing

 Before we jump into the numbers, we need to talk about "tokens."
 In the world of AI models, a token is basically a piece of a word.
 For example, the word "pricing" might be split into two tokens, "pric" and "ing."
-You get charged for the number of tokens you send to the model (your input) and the number of tokens the model sends back (its output).
+You get charged for the number of tokens you send to the model (your input) and the number it sends back (its output).

 Gemini's API pricing is usually listed per one million tokens.
-To make things a little more confusing, newer models like Gemini 2.5 also include "thinking tokens" in the output cost, which covers the model's background reasoning process.
-This can make it tricky to forecast your budget with 100% accuracy.
+To make things a little more confusing, the newer Gemini 3 models also bill "thinking tokens" as part of the output cost, which covers the model's background reasoning.
+That makes forecasting your budget with 100% accuracy a real challenge.

 API pricing tiers

-Here’s a straightforward breakdown of the costs for the main API models so you can see how they stack up.
+Here's a straightforward breakdown of the costs for the main API models so you can see how they stack up (per 1M tokens):

 | Model | Input Price (per 1M tokens) | Output Price (per 1M tokens) | Best For |